 Sources and Links

-· For a good listing of the diagnostic criteria of insomnia see http://psychcentral.com/disorders/sleep/insomnia.htm
+View a listing of the diagnostic criteria of insomnia

 If you were in physical pain, you’d see a doctor to find out what’s wrong.
 Your mental health is just as important.
-Learn more here about how to check yourself, from getting a mental health screening to visiting a counseling center.
-You can use the anonymous Self Evaluator to learn if a treatable mental health problem, including insomnia, could be affecting you or a friend.
-Be proactive about your mental health: it’s the first step to feeling better. http://www.ulifeline.org/COD/self_evaluator
+Learn more about how to check yourself, from getting a mental health screening to visiting a counseling center.
+Use the anonymous Self Evaluator to learn if a treatable mental health problem, including insomnia, could be affecting you or a friend.
+Be proactive about your mental health: it’s the first step to feeling better.

 The United States National Center for Complementary and Alternative Medicine (NCCAM) mission is to define, through rigorous scientific investigation, the usefulness and safety of complementary and alternative medicine interventions and their roles in improving health and health care.
 They do that by advancing the science and practice of symptom management; developing effective, practical, personalized strategies for promoting health and well-being; and enabling better evidence-based decision making regarding CAM use and its integration into health care and health promotion.
-Information available there about complementary and alternative treatments for insomnia, for example, can be found at http://nccam.nih.gov/health/sleep.
+View available Information about complementary and alternative treatments for insomnia.